-But what is journalism nowadays, and what are the tasks a journalist is required to fulfil?
+But what is journalism nowadays, and what are the tasks a journalist is required to fulfill?
 How has this profession changed since the advent of social media?
-And, finally, what are the measures to be taken, in order to avoid the decline of the news landscape?
+And, finally, what are the measures to be taken, to avoid the decline of the news landscape?

 The aim is to discuss new ideas, thus being inspired by the others’ points of view through “the art of conversation”

 Today, the reporter’s job has become much more complex than how it used to be: as stated during the conference, it’s not merely about being an impactful writer; the role of a journalist is now to range simultaneously over a wide variety of fields, including photography, video making, and storytelling.
 Not only journalists but also news consumers are affected by the evolution of the journalistic world, which, according to CNN’s Tommy Evans, “puts people in the position to tell their story”.

 A concrete example of this is given by the work of Yusuf Omar, co-founder of the project Hashtag Our Stories: recognised as Thomson Foundation’s Mobile Journalist of the Year, besides receiving the Snapchat’s Social Impact Storyteller Award (2016), Yusuf, and his wife Sumaiya travel around the globe to empower local communities to witness their reality, through the use of personal devices.
 The purpose is to develop a multi-channel network “of daily shows on mobiles, for mobiles” (Omar, 2017), capable of defeating misinformation by raising public awareness.
 “Journalism is finding things out”, argues the young couple: but what happens when fake news threatens the trustworthiness of the reports, disseminating unreliable information online?